bryanliujiang/Auto_GCS_Analysis_Tool/README.txt

 Below is a summary of the inputs and outputs.

 INPUTS (what the user will modify):
-'others_list.txt': contains the list of phages that will AUTOMATICALLY be compared to one other phage; if in doubt, paste the
+'other_list.txt': contains the list of phages that will AUTOMATICALLY be compared to one other phage; if in doubt, paste the
 	LONGER list of phages here

 'phage_list.txt': contains the list of phages that all phages from 'other_list.txt' will compare to; if in doubt, paste the